 Archives: Resources

-Available Here Introducing medication abortion into public sector facilities in KwaZulu-Natal, South Africa: An operations research study This study examined the feasibility of introducing mifepristone-misoprostol medication abortion into existing publ …
+Available Here Costs of postabortion care in public sector health facilities in Malawi: A cross-sectional survey This study examined the feasibility of introducing mifepristone-misoprostol medication abortion into existing public sector surgical aborti …

 Understanding what factors influence the receipt of postabortion contraception can help improve comprehensive abortion care services.
 The abortion visit is an ideal time to reach women at the highest risk of unintended pregnancy with the most effective contraceptive methods.
 The objectives of this study were to estimate the relationship between the type of abortion provider (consultant physician, house officer, or midwife) and two separate outcomes: (1) the likelihood of adopting postabortion contraception; (2) postabortion contraceptors’ likelihood of receiving a long-acting and permanent versus a short-acting contraceptive method.